-“Sino-Vietnamese Relations in the Era of Rising China: Power vs. Resistance and the Sources of Instability,” Journal of Contemporary China (forthcoming, published on-line December 2020).
+“Sino-Vietnamese Relations in the Era of Rising China: Power vs. Resistance and the Sources of Instability,” Journal of Contemporary China, vol. 30, no. 130 (2021).

 Strategic Adjustment and the Rise of China: Power and Politics in East Asia.
 Cornell University Press, 2017.